oasis-open-projects/OP-i-CLA-records/README.md

 3) oca-op-icla-07-13-2021.csv - CLA signatures for Open Cybersecurity Alliance Open Project.
 76 signatures

 4) eea-oasis-icla-07-13-2021.csv - CLA signatures for EEA Community Projects Managed Open Project.
 3 signatures

+In addition, on July 15, 2021, I found that the Drupal records imported when we configured the CLA Bot for the Open Repository program (February 25, 2021) were incomplete.
+They only list the Github ID, the copy of the i-cla effective and the date of loading.
+I pulled drupal-icla-export-07-15-1951.csv and loaded it here to maintain a copy of the historical signatures.
+If we need to trace a signature backwards, we have the Github ID in both sets of files so that we can cross-reference to the original signature.

+5) drupal-icla-export-07-15-1951.csv - CLA signatures from the original Drupal i-cla application.
+131 signatures.